An Ultimate Guide for Chinese Website Localization in China

 - A high number of internet users – According to the most recent statistics, China has over 988.99 million internet users, and the number of people interested in websites that communicate in a culturally appropriate manner is still growing.
 A website is essential whether you are providing information or trying to sell your products.
 It will be extremely beneficial to your company if you can attract a large number of Chinese visitors to your website.
 This is where website localization comes in handy.

 - Culture and customer behaviour – With 5000 years of history and being one of the world’s oldest civilizations, Chinese culture is diverse and complex.
 Chinese people attach great importance to tradition, culture and manners which are deeply different from the West.
 Many businesses have been ruining their brands in this massive market due to culture issues.
 In terms of customer behaviour, the Chinese market also has many special features.
 These are the reasons why you must localize your website into the Chinese market to ensure the best result for your business in this market.
+To see why Chinese translation is challenging, check out this post.

 For a successful Chinese website localization project, don’t overlook the importance of the following factors:

 #1.
-Do Market Research
+Do Market Research for Your Chinese Website Translation

-The Chinese market is a quite special case when talking about policy terms and customer behaviour.
+The Chinese market is a quite special case when talking about policy terms and customer behavior.
 Thus, a Chinese website localization project without proper market research will go nowhere.
 For example, while Google is the most popular search engine in almost all countries, this is banned in China.
 Instead, Baidu – a Chinese-made search engine – is used.

 And this is not the only case.
 The Great Firewall of China also blocks access to selected websites and slows down cross-border internet traffic (Facebook, Twitter, Youtube are all included).
 Although you can ask for a license to host your website in China, most companies choose to cooperate with local brands to deal with this problem.

 Language usage in different areas also varies, in which Simplified Chinese and Traditional Chinese are the most popular ones.
-Simplified Chinese is the simplification of the Traditional Chinese by cutting down the number of strokes to make it easier to read and write.
-It is popular in the mainland of China while traditional Chinese is mostly used in Hong Kong, Taiwan and Macau.
+Simplified Chinese is the simplification of Traditional Chinese by cutting down the number of strokes to make it easier to read and write.
+It is popular in the mainland of China while traditional Chinese is mostly used in Hong Kong, Taiwan, and Macau.

 #2.
 Adapt the UI and UX